PRIVATE & COMMERCIAL TRAINING

 Wanaka Helicopters has been training flight instructors since the early 1980’s.
 We are passionate about flight training and pride ourselves in producing exceptional instructors.
 We have three instructors who can deliver the 25 hour flying course and associated Helicopter Principles of Flight theory requirement.

 Courses are run by arrangement on an individual basis.
-More information on the requirements for Flight Instructor ratings can be found on the CAA website, follow this link.
+More information on the requirements for Flight Instructor ratings can be found on the CAA website.